Bberenicedug/Bberenicedug/README.md

 ### Hi there 👋
-### I’m PhD student in biology interested in transcriptomics 🔭
+### I’m a PhD student in biology interested in transcriptomics 🔭
 ### Nice to meet you !

 <!--